-The main idea is that you can drive the motor (attached to something) from "home" position to "end" position
+The main idea is that you can drive the motor (attached to something) from "HOME" position to "END" position and back to "HOME"

 What you need is a "motor" ( of course)